This post may contain Affiliate Links. Please see my Disclaimer for more details.

 - If you do use salted butter, omit the salt from the recipe.

-- Make sure your oven is calibrated so your pecan pie bakes properly.
+- Make sure your oven is calibrated so your pie bakes properly.
 This can dramatically affect your pie and cause you to think it's the recipe.
 Use an oven thermometer to check.

 - Placing your pie in a super hot oven helps set the custard faster.
 Then lowering it makes sure the eggs don't curdle while baking.